Bloc/workshop-curriculum/courses/javascript-primer/07-loops/02-for-loops-and-arrays/body.md

 After this exercise, you should be able to:

-- Use a `for` loop to iterate over an array
+- Demonstrate how to use a `for` loop to iterate over an array

 ### Example